Sora Choi: Personal life

 In August 2019, Choi married Korean photographer Kove Lee in Bali, Indonesia.
 Instead of a traditional white wedding dress, she wore a custom black Prada dress, which was a gift from Miuccia Prada.

+On May 26, 2026, Choi walked the runway at Chanel’s Métiers d’art show at the Centre Pompidou Hanwha in Seoul, where her pregnancy was publicly revealed.
+Her agency later confirmed that she was pregnant with her first child.